HERBERT FLOWER 1898–1963

 Eastwood Road, Radcliffe on Trent.

-Herbert became a porter at Ilkeston railway station after the war (Information from Herbert’s son Bob, who lives in Radcliffe on Trent).
+Herbert became a porter at Ilkeston railway station after the war (Information from Herbert’s son Bob, who lived in Radcliffe on Trent).
 Admitted to National Union of Railwaymen, Colwick Junction branch on 24.7.15, age 17, occupation number taker.

 Address: Bingham Road, Radcliffe on Trent